Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Definitions

 Let $\D$ be a disk.
-A \emph{path} of length $k$ is a sequence $\gamma = (s_1, s_2, \ldots, s_k)$ of distinct unit squares in $\D$ such that $s_i$ and $s_{i+1}$ are adjacent for all $i$.
-We say that $\gamma$ is a \emph{cycle} if the initial and final squares $s_1$ and $s_{k}$ are also adjacent.
-A \emph{hamiltonian path} (resp. \emph{hamiltonian cycle}) is a path (resp. cycle) of length $|\D|$.
-A disk $\D$ is called \emph{path-hamiltonian} (resp. \emph{hamiltonian}) if it has a hamiltonian path (resp. cycle).
+A \emph{path} of length $k$ is characterized by a sequence $\gamma = (s_1, s_2, \ldots, s_k)$ of distinct unit squares in $\D$ such that $s_i$ and $s_{i+1}$ are adjacent for all $i$.
+Additionally, $\gamma$ is called a \emph{cycle} if the initial and final squares $s_1$ and $s_{k}$ are also adjacent.
+In that sense, a \emph{hamiltonian path} (resp.\ \emph{hamiltonian cycle}) of $\D$ (i.e., of the graph $\mathcal{G}(\D)$) is a path (resp.\ cycle) of length $|\D|$.
 Figure~\ref{fig:hamiltoniandisks} shows examples of hamiltonian cycles and paths, their orientation and initial square are indicated by an~arrow.

-From now on, until the end of this section, consider a fixed disk $\D$ with a hamiltonian path $\gamma = (s_1, s_2, \ldots, s_{|\D|})$.
+From now on, until the end of this section, consider a fixed disk $\D$ with a hamiltonian path $\gamma = (s_1, s_2, \ldots, s_{|\D|})$; the following arguments apply similarly to hamiltonian cycles, as we can transform any cycle into a path by separating its initial and final squares.
 We proceed towards the construction of a family of tilings that generates the even domino group $G_\D^+$.
-We first need the concept of whether a domino respects $\gamma$.
-A two-dimensional domino $d \subset \D$ \emph{respects} $\gamma$ if, for some $i$, it is equal the union of $s_i$ and $s_{i+1}$.
+We first define the notion of whether a domino respects $\gamma$.
+A domino $d \subset \D$ \emph{respects} $\gamma$ if, for some $i$, it is equal the union of $s_i$ and $s_{i+1}$.
 A three-dimensional domino $d \subset \R_N$ \emph{respects} $\gamma$ if its projection on $\D$ is either a unit square or a planar domino that respects $\gamma$.
-In view of Fact~\ref{fact:resptil}, it will be important to consider planar dominoes in $\D$ that do not respect $\gamma$; the set of such dominoes is denoted by $\D_{\gamma}$.
+In view of Fact~\ref{fact:resptil} below, it will be important to consider the planar dominoes in $\D$ that do not respect $\gamma$; the set of such dominoes is denoted by $\D_{\gamma}$.

-\begin{fact}[Lemma 8.1 of~\cite{Sal}] Let $\D$ be a disk with a hamiltonian path $\gamma=(s_1, \ldots,s_{|\D|})$.
+\begin{fact}[Lemma 8.1 of~\cite{Sal22}] Let $\D$ be a disk with a hamiltonian path $\gamma=(s_1, \ldots,s_{|\D|})$.
 If $\tl \in \mathcal{T}(\R_{0,2N;p,p})$ is a tiling whose dominoes respect $\gamma$ then $\tl \sim \tl_{\text{vert},p}$. \end{fact}